Retirement income planning: 5 actions to consider

 Understand the tax implications

-Conventional wisdom leans toward tapping into taxable accounts before tax-deferred ones.
+Conventional wisdom typically leans toward tapping into taxable accounts before tax-deferred ones.
 By starting with those accounts, your tax-deferred assets can potentially continue to grow on a tax-advantaged basis.

 But that might not be the best approach depending on your situation.
 Consult with your tax advisor before assuming withdrawals from taxable accounts are your best first step.